ResourcesTransparency · some links are affiliate links

 Teachery

-Teachery is one of the cleanest, most aesthetically pleasing course platforms I've used, and I picked it up on a lifetime deal.
-When someone wants to launch a course without spending a week inside settings menus, this is where I send them.
-The founders are solid people, and it shows in how the product is built.
+Teachery is one of the cleanest, most pleasant course platforms I've used, and I picked it up on a lifetime deal.
+When someone wants to launch a course without losing a week inside settings menus, this is where I point them.
+The founders are good people, and it shows in how the product is built.

 Courses + Checkouts